 /

 CRM simplifies and standardizes customer interactions, ensuring a steady flow of sales into the business.
-ERP streamlines business processes, cutting overhead and ensuring a steady flow of products and services to the consumer.
+ERP streamlines business processes, reducing overhead and providing a constant flow of products and services to consumers.

-While either product can work well on its own, their true potential isn’t realized until both are working together.
-This can create difficulties for businesses that have already opted for one or the other, and now wish to complete the package.
+While either product can work well on its own, their true potential is realized only when they work together.
+This can create difficulties for businesses that have already opted for one or the other and now wish to complete the package.

-With so many ERP and CRM vendors on the market, it’s difficult to tell which products will work well together.
-Some vendors offer both products, other vendors offer multiple options for integration, while other vendors force you to seek out a third-party solution.
-Here we’ll look at some of the more popular ERP and CRM vendors, along with possible options for integration.
+With numerous ERP and CRM vendors on the market, it’s challenging to determine which products will integrate well together.
+Some vendors offer both products, while others provide multiple options for integration, and still others require you to seek out a third-party solution.

 SAP ERP